wordofwarning/wordofwarning.org/current/2025-haphazard/index.md

 Content Warnings: some works involve interaction and/or participation; there are no [specific warnings](/warnings).

-Features: eight Live Art, contemporary performance, and participatory works with varied content.<br>*NB* multiple spaces are in use and works are varied in format — some roaming, some seated, some standing, some spoken word, some visual, some participatory.<br>*NB* one of the lifts in <a href="https://z-arts.org/home/your-visit-to-z-arts/access" target="_blank">Z-arts</a> is currently out of order, which is affecting access to the lower ground and basement floors.<br>There is stair access available, but they know this might be tricky — especially if you're bringing buggies, prams, or have any access requirements — so they wanted to let you know as early as possible.
-They're keeping a close eye on the situation and we will keep you posted here if anything changes.<br>If you have any questions or if there's anything they can do to support your visit, please don't hesitate to get in touch — they're happy to help!
+Features: eight Live Art, contemporary performance, and participatory works with varied content.<br>*NB* multiple spaces are in use on the ground & first floors, and works are varied in format — some roaming, some seated, some standing, some spoken word, some visual, some participatory.

 Queries: please contact <a href="https://z-arts.org/home/your-visit-to-z-arts/access" target="_blank">Z-arts</a> via 0161 226 1912 or <mailto:boxoffice@z-arts.org>